 Made for Friendship: The Relationship that Halves Our Sorrows and Doubles Our Joys by Drew Hunter.
 This text was a birthday gift from dear friends.
 It, like the ones who gave it to me, challenges the reader to recognize the eternal value of friendship–with each other and with our Savior.
 “The whole of that happiness merely gestures in the direction of the joys to come.
 History ends with neither a bang nor a whimper, but with the laughter of friends.
 History tells the drama of friendship created, lost, and then restored” (p.
 137).

 Gentle and Lowly: The Heart of Christ for Sinners and Sufferers by Dane Ortlund.
 I think you will see this book on lots of the lists this year!
 What a refreshing text exploring how Jesus cares for His people.
-I have been writing study questions for this as I have been reading, and hope to finish the remaining chapters over the holidays.
+I have written study questions for this as I have been reading, and I hope they are helpful for you.

 What If I Don’t Feel Like Going to Church by Gunner Gundersen.
 I was at my friends’ house recently, and their 8 year old son asked, “Can’t we just stay home and watch church on TV?”
 Gunner answers this question, and as always, gently reminds God’s people that we need each other.
 We need to be together, and I’ll just add in here, I need you!

 Caffeine by Michael Pollan.
 What happens when a food writer (The Omnivore’s Dilemma and Food, Inc. are fascinating!) begins to research the history and impact of our favorite legal addictive stimulants–and gives up coffee cold-turkey?
 This audiobook is part biology and part the history of empires.
 Pollan never disappoints.